Marcelo-Theodoro/MyOwnPythonWebFramework/README.md

 # MyOwnPythonFramework

-A MVC and WSGI compliant *framework*.
+A MVC and WSGI compliant *web framework*.

 I DO NOT recommend use in production.
-I'm writing this framework for learning purpose only, at least until now.
+I'm writing this web framework for learning purpose only, at least until now.

 # How to